-- 924.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence. - 924.2 Employment relationships with an assurance client might create a self-interest, familiarity or intimidation threat.
+- Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence. - 924.2 Employment relationships with an assurance client might create a self-interest, familiarity or intimidation threat.
 This section sets out specific requirements and application material relevant to applying the conceptual framework in such circumstances.

-- 924.3 A1 A familiarity or intimidation threat might be created if any of the following individuals have been an assurance team member or partner of the firm: - A director or officer of the assurance client. - An employee who is in a position to exert significant influence over the subject matter information of the assurance engagement.
+- 924.3 A1 A familiarity or intimidation threat might be created if any of the following individuals have been an assurance team member or partner of the firm: - A director or officer of the assurance client. - An employee in a position to exert significant influence over the underlying subject matter or, in an attestation engagement, an employee in a position to exert significant influence over the subject matter information of the assurance engagement.